theSStranger/skyscraper/README.md

 ##### Examples of some of the "basic" 3 constraint single-sided boards with unique solutions.
 #

 In total, for boards with only 3 constraints on a single side, 192 were found to have a unique solution.
 The model searched only the  "bases" of all such boards: any 3 constraint single-sided board can be rotated/flipped to one of 128 "basic" forms, and out of those forms the model found 24 which had unique solutions.
 Each of these "basic" unique solutions can itself be flipped and rotated to make another unique solution board - thus the final count is 24 * 2 * 4 = 192 (2 from flipping horizontally, 4 from rotating).
+These boards were verified as unique by our Python Skyscraper solver.

 ### Isomorphism